Fintellingence/MVP/README.md

 This MVP aims to create a minimum signal prediction as well as a parser for finance data.

+MetaData: creates a database with stock news using finhub API

 ## Installation

 In the MVP root directory, make